electrode-io/xarc-run/README.md

 ## Async Tasks

 You can provide a JS function for a task that executes asynchronously.
-Your function just need to take a callback or return a Promise or a [node.js stream].
+Your function just needs to take a callback or return a Promise or a [node.js stream].

 ie: